zetazee/anvio/further_installation.md

 ```bash
 anvi-setup-scg-taxonomy
 ```
-it took me with the university internet nework, it might vary for you.
+it took me less than a minute with the university internet nework, it might vary for you.
 (i’ll mention the time it took me for a relative comparison.)

 ```bash